Chathu12345/ListView-With-ArrayAdapter/README.md

 # ListViewWithArrayAdapter
-This project created using Default String ArrayAdapter
+This project created using Default String ArrayAdapter...

 You can also see my final ListView output below,
 <br>